Snaacky/automation/README.md

     └── docker-compose.yml
 ```

-Every Docker container has its own folder for the relevant services data.
-This usually means the parent directory, the docker-compose.yml within the folder, and a config folder for storing any sort of persistent data on the host.
+Every Docker container has its own parent folder named after the service for storing the relevant data.
+Inside the parent folder is the `docker-compose.yml` file and the `/config` folder that contains any sort of configuration files or any files that need to be persistently stored on the host OS.

-For containers that use larger amounts of data or for storing downloads, I use a mergefs mount to bind 3x8TB drives together at `/mnt/pool` and store data there rather than on my limited host OS SSD.
+For containers that use larger amounts of data or for storing downloads, I use a mergefs mount to bind 3x8TB drives together at `/mnt/pool` and store data there rather than in the `/srv/containers` folder on my storage limited host OS SSD.
 This is where I store my downloads and my Plex library.

 ```
 /mnt/pool$ tree -d